thefinn93/signald/README.md

 ```

 ## Contributing/Feedback/Bugs
-[Issues and MRs are accepted via GitLab.com](https://gitlab.com/thefinn93/signald).
+[Issues and MRs are accepted via GitLab.com](https://gitlab.com/signald/signald).
 There is an IRC channel, `#signald` on Freenode,
 for those that go for that sort of thing.
 MRs gladly accepted.

 ## Stability
 This is currently beta software.
 The public API may have backwards-incompatible, breaking changes before it stabilizes, although we will make an
 effort to not do that.
 Further, there are no guarantees of safety or security with this software.

-Breaking changes that have been made:
-* As of [!86](https://git.callpipe.com/finn/signald/merge_requests/68), the data folder has moved from `~/.config/signal` to `~/.config/signald`.
-  You will need to migrate your data manually, unless you're using the debian package, which should handle this automatically.
-* As of [!66](https://git.callpipe.com/finn/signald/merge_requests/66), JSON keys that previously had values of `null` will simply not be sent.

 ## Interacting with signald